-Exceptions Who to contact Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority.
+Exceptions Who to contact • Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority. • Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.

-• Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH). sdinputters@somerset.gov.uk • Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions .
-Complaints about the application of the behaviour policy can be made through the school's complaints procedure. • Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
+Evolusion of children from If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH). sdinputters@somerset.gov.uk_or call_0300 123 2224 Further information about raising concerns about Exclusion of children from school exclusions/exclusions.
+Complaints about the application of the behaviour policy can be made through the school's complaints procedure.
+Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
 The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
 Referrals can be made at: www.education.gov.uk/contactus .
-Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
-You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint. • Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures. • Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
+Volunteer staff who have concerns about a school should complain through the school's complaints procedure.
+You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint.
+Staff grievances Complaints from staff will be dealt with under the trust's internal grievance procedures.
+Staff conduct Complaints about staff will be dealt with under the trust's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
 However, the complainant will be notified that the matter is being addressed.